Global Opportunities for PLU Administrators & Staff

 This opportunity was created in 2003 as part of the university’s global and cross-cultural education initiatives.
 Administered through the Wang Center, it aims to provide PLU faculty and staff with a demonstrated interest in global education with the opportunity to participate in one of PLU’s short-term programs in a support capacity.
 The program aims to provide faculty and staff with a first-hand experience of PLU’s study away opportunities.
 Additionally, it is designed to continually broaden and deepen the understanding, within the PLU community, of the institution’s mission-driven commitment to global education.

-The application for the 2024 Study Away Program Assistant opportunity is now closed.
+The application for the 2025 Study Away Program Assistant opportunity is now closed.
+Applications for the 2026 cycle will open in Spring 2025.

 There are things you can only learn by being physically present and immersed in a particular place.
 The language, the people, and the culture to name a few are some of the more obvious.
 However, I would argue that some of the deepest and most significant learning is about yourself.
 Who you are and how you fit in the world.
 A world that suddenly expands and gets smaller simultaneously.
 I certainly engaged in that kind of learning, however, when you accompany students on their own journey and assist a faculty member on theirs as they deliver course content in this context, you receive a type of professional development that is very different from a workshop that you would attend on campus or a conference in another US city.
 Rather than building skills you are utilizing them.
 Further, you are navigating your own jet lag and fatigue, your own culture shock and sense of disorientation, and your own feelings of homesickness while helping students navigate these feelings too.